Three of the horses currently dominating the landscape of racing are all in action on one of the busiest weekends of the year on the racing calendar.

 These are the sort of enduring characters that keep a sport going.

 California Chrome is a five-year-old.
-Postponed is too.
+Postponed is as well.
 Beholder is a year older, and when you add in to the heady mix of six-year-old Flintshire, the favourite for the Joe Hirsch Classic at Belmont Park who is on a roll of three wins, and the mighty mare Tepin, who is five, age has certainly not wearied them.

 California Chrome is in the form of his life right now and trainer Art Sherman, who has seen training vogues ebb and flow with his 59 years in racing, believes more should be done to keep racing’s greatest draw cards in training for longer.